-The second most common question we receive in our inbox is about mold on microgreens.
+The second most common question in our inbox is about mold on microgreens.

-There are almost always pictures attached to those emails and a panicked question (at least that's how I read them).
+Pictures are almost always attached to those emails and a panicked question (at least, that’s how I read them).

 “Is that mold on my microgreens?
 Do I have to throw them away?”